 Photography copyright basics

 Copyright laws are a complicated and sometimes confusing area of the law.
-I hope this clarifies the topic, but please note that I am not a lawyer.
-This advice is general in nature and not to be taken as professional advice.
+I hope this clarifies the topic, but I am not a lawyer.
+This advice is general in nature.
 For more information on this topic, visit Copyright.gov.

 1. Who owns the photos?